Champions League Odds at BetUS

 Once again, let’s take the soccer odds for the 2024-25 season as an example.
 The powerhouses above go from +330 to +900, while an underdog like Borussia Dortmund is +4000.
 If you take Borussia Dortmund with a $100 bet, you can win $4000.

 If there’s a tournament in which huge surprises are possible, that’s the Champions League.
-However, the last time a team out of the top five leagues (England, Spain, Italy, Germany, France) won the title was in the 2003-04 season.
+The last time a team out of the top five leagues (England, Spain, Italy, Germany, France) won the title was in the 2003-04 season.

 Champions League Last 10 Winners